Police Service Administration (Discipline Reform) and Other Legislation Amendment Bill 2019

 12.32 pmMr RUSSOSupports

-Supported the bill as building on the Fitzgerald report legacy, emphasising the importance of robust legislation for accountability and the formalisation of professional development strategies.
+Supported the bill as building on the work of the Fitzgerald report, emphasising the importance of robust legislation for both community confidence and natural justice for officers.

 Without robust legislation and without a comprehensive and effective police discipline system, there is a risk of the community's confidence in our police force being eroded.2019-10-15View Hansard